versia-pub/docs/docs/index.md

   - title: Easy to implement
     details: The protocol is simple to implement, and can be used with any language
   - title: Secure by default
-    details: All requests are signed with the latest cryptography algorithms
+    details: All requests are signed with the latest cryptographic algorithms
   - title: No vendor-specific implementations
     details: Everything is heavily standardized to ensure compatibility
   - title: TypeScript types